helen-lehrer/SweetAndSavoryTreats.Solution/README.md

 The User Can:

 * Log in and log out.
 Only logged in users have create, update, and delete functionality.
-All users have read functionality
+All users have read functionality.
 * Select an flavor, see it's details, and see a list of all treats that belong to that flavor.
 They can also select a treat, see its details, and see a list of all flavors assigned to it.
-* All data can be edited or deleted
+* All data can be edited or deleted.
 * Navigate to a splash page that lists all treats and flavors.
 They can click on an individual flavor or treat to see all the flavors/treats that belong to it.

 Features:

-* User Authentification
+* User authentification
 * A splash page
 * Many-to-Many database relationship
 * Multiple controllers